Forza Horizon 6 – Latest News And Release Date

 Despite a rough start following its initial launch, Forza Horizon 5 eventually won over the majority of fans.

-The game remains very active today, largely thanks to the recent PlayStation release; however, there is a concerning lack of planned updates.
+The game remains very active today, largely thanks to the recent PlayStation release.
+However, a lack of updates following the release left fans hoping that Playground Games was preparing for something even bigger than the PlayStation launch.

 Mike Brown, the Creative Director of Forza Horizon 5, shocked the industry when he left Playground Games in 2023 to found Maverick Games.
 Several other veterans also left alongside him.